dwkim78/pdtrend/README.md

 The second execution of ```pdt.run()``` will be faster than the first execution because the Birch cluster is already trained (i.e. ```pdt.birch```) during the first execution.
 The Birch cluster will be retrained only if you create a new PDT instance (same goes for the correlation matrix and distance matrix).

-### Missing Data Points
+### Missing Values

 PDT is designed to work for synced light curves in time.
 Nevertheless, PDT provides a module that fills missing values using interpolation. <b>Remember</b> that any kinds of these "filling missing values" methods could introduce another biases and yield undesired results.
-Please use this module <b>at your own risk</b>.
+Please use this module <b>at your own risk</b>. <b>Note</b> that you must have a set of light curves that satisfies: 1) the light curves are from the same survey, 2) the sampling rate of the light curves is similar, and 3) their observation periods are generally same.
+If any of these condition is not satisfied, detrended results could be very inaccurate.

 PDT uses interpolation of order of one (i.e. <b>linear interpolation</b>).
 PDT does not use higher order interpolation (e.g. quadratic or cubic) to minimize over-fitting risk.
 You can use the module as follows: